-RateGain Travel Tech rise 4% after acquisition of US based company
+RateGain Travel Tech shares rise 4% as firm acquires US-based company

-Also Read: Mahindra Finance slips 3% after hitting 52-week high today Adara Inc, which operates in data and software as a Service sector, clocked a revenue of $27.4 million (Rs 204.4 crore) for FY 2021-22, which was $21.2 million (Rs 157.8 crore) in FY 2020-21 and $100.7 million (Rs 729.5 crore) in FY 2019-20.
-RateGain Travel was listed in December 2021.
-The scrip is trading about 30 per cent below its issue price of Rs 425.
-However, compared to its 52-week highs of Rs 525, the scrip is about 43 per cent lower.
-Adara Inc is one of the world’s largest travel data exchange platforms, providing access to permissioned and ethically sourced intent data, with a global presence with customers across geographies like US,Europe, Middle East and Asia.
 Data partners supply aggregated real time traveller data, that allows them to deliver actionable insights and predictive intelligence to drive better marketing ROI.
 It leverages digital profiles scored on travel intent to provide custom audience segments to companies for optimising their marketing campaigns.

 Also Read: Midcap stocks to buy: Apollo Tyres, JB Chemicals, Cummins and APL Apollo are IIFL's 4 picks for 2023